The modal logic of arithmetic potentialism and the universal algorithm: Some background on modal logic and potentialism

 \begin{theorem} If $\mathcal{W}$ is Kripke model and world $W$ admits arbitrarily large dials, then the propositional modal assertions valid at $W$ are contained in the modal theory S5, with respect to the language in which the dials are expressed. \end{theorem}

 Further such connections between modal logics and control statements are provided in~\cite{HamkinsLeibmanLoewe2015:StructuralConnectionsForcingClassAndItsModalLogic}.
-For example, if a potentialist system admits arbitrarily large families of independent buttons and switches, then the modal validities are contained within \theoryf{S4.2}; if the system admits a long ratchet, then the validities are contained within \theoryf{S4.3}; if it admits arbitrarily large independent families of weak buttons and switches, then the validities are contained within \theoryf{S4.tBA}; and so on with other instances.
+For example, if a potentialist system admits arbitrarily large families of independent buttons and switches, then the modal validities are contained within \theoryf{S4.2}; if the system admits a long ratchet, then the validities are contained within \theoryf{S4.3}; if it admits arbitrarily large independent families of weak buttons and switches, then the validities are contained within \theoryf{S4.tBA}, the logic of topless Boolean pre-algebras; and so on with other instances.

 Let me now introduce and consider here the concept of a \emph{railway switch}, which is a statement $r$ such that $\possible\necessary r$ and $\possible\necessary\neg r$ at a world where it is not yet switched, but becomes switched when $\necessary r$ or $\necessary\neg r$ holds.
 The train goes one way or the other, but afterwards, it is too late to change tracks.